berge-is-bome/d2wc/README.md

 ## Known window suggestions

-The configurator can populate Machine and Application choices from windows that are already known while `d2wc` is open.
+The configurator populates Machine and Application choices from windows that are already known while `d2wc` is open.

 This makes new rules easier to create because common values can be selected from dropdowns instead of typed from memory.